Megawatt Hour To Kilowatt Hour

 The Conversion: Megawatt-hours to Kilowatt-hours

 The conversion from megawatt-hours to kilowatt-hours is straightforward due to the metric prefix system.
 The prefix "mega" (M) means one million (10<sup>6</sup>), while "kilo" (k) means one thousand (10<sup>3</sup>).
-Therefore, one megawatt is equal to one thousand kilowatts (1 MW = 1000 kW).
-This relationship directly translates to the energy units:
+So, one megawatt is equal to one thousand kilowatts (1 MW = 1000 kW).

 1 MWh = 1000 kWh